Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 author: dstrockis
 ---

-# Caling a ASP.NET 5 Web API from a WPF application using Azure AD
+# Calling a ASP.NET 5 Web API from a WPF application using Azure AD

 A WPF application that calls a Web API running on ASP.NET 5 protected by Azure AD OAuth Bearer Authentication.